 The price you pay for your energy service includes the tariff and any other fees and charges that may apply under your contract.
 Tariffs listed on your bill do not include GST—this is added to the total amount owing at the end of your bill.

 Some retailers have offers or tariffs that are ‘regulated’, where the price is set by government.
-In Queensland, New South Wales, the ACT and Tasmania, you can ask for a contract with a regulated electricity price.
-Regulated prices for gas are only available in New South Wales.
-In Victoria and South Australia, there are no regulated offers or tariffs (for electricity or gas), which means that energy retailers set all of their own prices.
+In Queensland, the ACT and Tasmania, you can ask for a contract with a regulated electricity price.
+In New South Wales, Victoria and South Australia, there are no regulated offers or tariffs (for electricity or gas), which means that energy retailers set all of their own prices.

 It is important to understand all of the costs associated with your energy contract so that you can get the right deal for you.

 Your tariff is the amount charged for providing energy under your contract.
 It includes both fixed and variable charges.

 - is not based on how much energy you use.
 It will be separately identified on your bill, and is often called the ‘daily supply charge’ or ‘service to property’ charge.
 It can be displayed as a daily rate on your bill (e.g. in ‘cents per day’), but may appear as a single figure for a billing period.

 The variable charge:

 - or ‘consumption charge’ is the amount you pay for each unit of electricity and gas you use.
 It is listed on your bill as cents per kilowatt hour (c/kWh) for electricity and cents per megajoule (c/MJ) for gas.